 As an end-of-life doula, I assist with funerals, memorial services and so much more.
 These gatherings of loved ones come with a variety of comforting traditions and no two ceremonies are alike.
 During the pandemic, attending services in person hasn’t been much of an option.
 Let’s bring them back to life.
 Why should we have funerals and memorial services?
 They’re important for many reasons.

 Thanks to technology, many daily routines can be done effectively online.
 Office work, for example.
-Some of us attend school, shop for groceries and reconnect with friends who live on the other side of the world.
+Some of us attend school, shop for groceries, and reconnect with friends who live on the other side of the world.

 As society re-opens, some of us are still in a remote mindset.
 A recent funeral service had more attendees online than in person.